 all of this data together we are able to look at averages or the number of samples that exceed drinking

-water standards to get a sense of private well water quality across the state.
+water standards to better understand private well water quality across the state.

 - Select a county, township or section to view water quality summaries at different scales.